delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 When CodeSnip is first installed it knows nothing about the available compilers and so test compilations cannot be performed.
 You must tell CodeSnip about the available compilers by using the "Tools | Configure Compilers" menu option.
-The resulting dialog can automatically detect all installed versions of supported Delphi compilers at the click of a button.
+The resulting dialogue can automatically detect all installed versions of supported Delphi compilers at the click of a button.
 Free Pascal, where installed, must be set up manually.

 Compilers that do not use English as their output language will need further configuration.
-See the help file for information (look up "configure compilers dialog" in the help file index).
+See the help file for information (look up "configure compilers dialogue" in the help file index).

 Each user can configure compilers differently.